tlee08/behavysis/documentation/docs/installation/running/conda.md

 </p>

 **Step 6:**
-Please ensure that it the "ba_env" kernel is used.
+Please ensure that it the "behavysis_pipeline_env" kernel is used.
-To change the notebook's kernel to "ba_env", select "Kernel" > "Change Kernel..." in the top left menu bar.
-Then select the "ba_env" from the prompt.
+To change the notebook's kernel to "behavysis_pipeline_env", select "Kernel" > "Change Kernel..." in the top left menu bar.
+Then select the "behavysis_pipeline_env" from the prompt.

 <p align="center">
     <img src="../../figures/jupyter_kernel1.png" alt="terminal_jupyter" title="terminal_jupyter" style="width:70%">